ajdavis/cluster-profile/README.md

 # Setup

-You'll need a recent install of MongoDB (I'm using 2.4.4), Python, a recent version of PyMongo (at least 2.4--I'm using 2.5.2) and the code in [my cluster-profile repository on GitHub](https://github.com/ajdavis/cluster-profile).
+You'll need a recent install of MongoDB (I'm using 2.4.4), Python, a recent version of [PyMongo](https://pypi.python.org/pypi/pymongo/) (at least 2.4&mdash;I'm using 2.5.2) and the code in [my cluster-profile repository on GitHub](https://github.com/ajdavis/cluster-profile).
 If you install the [Colorama](https://pypi.python.org/pypi/colorama) Python package we'll get cute colored output.
 These scripts were tested on my Mac.

 ## Sharded cluster of replica sets